 Malta’s strong economy has nowadays attracted numerous citizens from different EU countries.
 The Maltese are known as friendly, pleasant and sociable, making it easier for international expats to integrate with the lively Maltese community.
 All this happens within an ambience which is known to be one of the safest and securest in the EU.

 Malta offers a variety of accommodation options for students, located around and close the UM campuses, to suit different needs and budgets.
 Students are free to choose the lodging which suits them best.
-UM students may opt to live at the University Residence or Hotel Kappara; both are administered by the Malta University Holding Company (MUHC).
+Check out these details.